informatics-isi-edu/ermrestjs/README.md

 8. make your pull request, assign it to yourself, and ask someone to review your code.
   - Try to provide as much information as you can on your PR.
 Explain the issues that the PR is fixing and the changes that you've made in the PR.
   - Provide examples if applicable.
-  - Resolve the conflicts with the `master` before merging the code (and make sure documentation and tests are good to go).
+  - Resolve the conflicts with the `master` before merging the code (and ensure documentation and tests are good to go).

 ## Help and Contact